paulorodriguesxv/bluesky/README.md

 BlueSky - Lightweight OAuth2 Server and Social Login
 =====================================================

-Experimental OAuth2 server forged with the powerful FastAPI
+Experimental Python OAuth2 server forged with the powerful FastAPI

 From Zero to Hero:
 ------------------